-Can the new US-led maritime force stop Houthi attacks during Gaza war?
+Can the US-led maritime force stop Yemen’s Houthi attacks during Gaza war?

 The task force’s warships could also strike down incoming missiles from Yemen, just as they have intercepted rockets headed towards Israel.
 But even Israel’s much-touted Iron Dome missile defence system doesn’t have a 100 percent track record of stopping incoming rockets.
 So far, the US has not fired back at Yemen.

+“It will be difficult for the recently announced, US-led coalition to fully deter the Houthis and put an end to their disruption of maritime shipping,” Juneau said.

 At this point, the markets appear unconvinced that the task force will be able to protect shipments through the Red Sea.
-On Tuesday, Maersk said it was rerouting its ships around Africa to avoid sending them through the Bab al-Mandab Strait.
+On Tuesday, Maersk said it was rerouting its ships around Africa to avoid sending them through the Bab al-Mandeb Strait.